Recoskie/JDasm/docs/Basics.md

 <br />

-Position 0 is byte one.
+Position zero is byte one.
 Position one is then byte two.
 From the start of the memory device to the end of the memory device.

 <br />

-Thus every 1000 metric size of bytes forum a measurement for how big your disk drive is, floppy disk, RAM Memory, or any digital memory conceivable.
+Every 1000 metric size of bytes forum a measurement for how big your disk drive is, floppy disk, RAM Memory, or any digital memory conceivable.

 <br />

-Thus 1000 is 1 kilo in metric.
+Also 1000 is 1 kilo in metric.
 So 1000 kilo is 1 mega in metric.
 The word "byte" is added to each of these metric sizes to forum how many bytes in metric.

 <br />